mkt-kuno/yade_dev_trunk_nogui/doc/sphinx/installation.rst

 ----------

 Yade can be installed using docker images, which are daily built.
-Images contain both stable and daily versions of packages.
+Images contain both stable and daily versions of packages, except for Ubuntu 24.04 (see below).
 Docker images are based on supported distributions: